 Geomembranes can fail for a variety of reasons.
-In order to help you keep your geomembrane performing to the best of its ability, you will find an outline of three common geomembrane failure mechanisms below.
+A failure in a geomembrane can result in serious damage to the surrounding environment and ecosystem.
+In order to help keep your geomembrane performing at its best.
+Here are three common geomembrane failure mechanisms to keep in mind.

-When a geomembrane reaches a construction site, it has the potential to be punctured by a variety of sources like birds, plants, or animals that peck, protrude, and scratch geomembrane liners.
-Although wildlife-caused punctures not as common as the other types, it is still a problem.
+When a geomembrane reaches a construction site, it has the potential to be punctured by a variety of sources, such as birds, plants, or animals that peck, protrude, and scratch geomembrane liners.
+Although wildlife-caused punctures are not as common as the other types, it is still a problem.
 Typically, the damage from animals and plants takes a few years to culminate, but once it does, leaks and cracking can occur within your geomembrane liner.

-When installing a geomembrane liner it is important to be mindful with your construction equipment.
-When machinery, or 100 lb. sand tubes, are moving across the top of the liner, they can pull at the protective top coat, removing it.
+When installing a geomembrane liner, it is important to be mindful with your construction equipment.
+When machinery, or 100-pound sand tubes, are moving across the top of the liner, they can pull at the protective top coat and thus removing it.

 Angular rocks are also a common cause of geomembrane punctures.
 Whether the geomembrane liner needs angular rocks for slowing down water currents or for cooling down chemicals or other liquids, it is a best practice to install a geotextile between the rocks and your geomembrane.
 This will offer some puncture protection.
 Be sure to contact the geomembrane manufacturer for recommendations regarding the kind of geotextile you should be using, or whether a geotextile is needed for that project in the first place.